DLR-AE/LoadsKernel/README.md

 ```

 ## Continuous Integration
-Status of the (internal) DLR GitLab continuous integration pipelines:
+In addition to the public regression testing (see above), additional and more comprehensive tests are performed and compared against long standing reference results.
+This is an internal process and the status of the continuous integration pipelines can only be accessed from within DLR:

 Master branch [![pipeline status](https://gitlab.dlr.de/loads-kernel/loads-kernel/badges/master/pipeline.svg)](https://gitlab.dlr.de/loads-kernel/loads-kernel/-/commits/master)